Structural & Facade Inspections

 We connect you with rope access specialists for facade inspections and condition surveys — including Section 11, EWS1, and structural assessments.

 Regular inspection of building facades is critical for identifying defects before they escalate into costly repairs or safety hazards.
 Rope access inspection teams can carry out detailed visual surveys, crack monitoring, weatherproofing assessments, and photographic condition reporting across the full height of a building.
+Because the technician is hanging directly against the facade, a rope access inspection gets far closer to the building fabric than binoculars, drones, or a ground-level survey ever can.

 The cost savings compared to scaffolding-based inspections are substantial, with rope access typically costing 60 to 70 percent less.
 There is also far less disruption to building occupants, no requirement for pavement licences or road closures, and no risk of scaffold components damaging the facade.
+A standard mid-rise building can often be inspected within one to two days, where scaffolding alone could take a week to erect.

 Key Benefits